gotson/komga-website/website/docs/guides/read-progress.md

 ### Tachiyomi

-Tachiyomi can track progress of read books, using the Komga tracker.
+Tachiyomi can track progress of read manga using the Komga tracker.
 See [here](tachiyomi#track-read-progress) for more details.

 ### CDisplayEx